agiliq/agiliq-jekyll/_posts/2019-08-28-getting-started-with-python-graphene.md

                    OrderedDict([('firstName', 'ken'), ('age', 76)]),
                    OrderedDict([('firstName', 'guido'), ('age', 63)])])])

+We can get all people from a client by calling `localhost:5000/?query={ people {firstName lastName age} }`.

 ## Supporting defaults

-Currently you wouldn't be able to query on `person` without `key`.
+Currently we cannot query on `person` without `key`.
 Let's try a query which would cause an exception.

     In [6]: query = '{person {firstName} }'